 The numbers of the South Tyrolean winter industry speak a clear language:

-- 45 ski resorts (you've got to admit - given that South Tyrol has only a little over 7.000 sq km, that is a pretty large number)
+- 45 ski resorts (given that South Tyrol covers only 7.000 sq km, that is a pretty large number)

 - 1.180 km slopes, over 90% of which are equipped with artificial snow making systems